kwkraus/HOW-Sessions/sessions/asp-net-core/docs/1-Getting Started.md

 [Reference Doc](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/index?view=aspnetcore-3.0&tabs=windows#host)

-Discuss how ASP.NET Core is hosted and what scenarios different hosts can be utilized.
+Open the `Program.cs` file and discuss how ASP.NET Core is hosted and what scenarios different hosts can be utilized.

 - Lifetime Management